rvanee/amoquette/README.md

 ### Installation

 * Open the project and build it (Build variants are debug and release).
+For a release build, see the remarks under Getting Started.
 * Run the app on the emulator or on real hardware

 ## Usage